-- Communication - Speak and write to communicate information and ideas in professional, academic and personal settings.
+- Communicate Effectively - Speak and write to communicate information and ideas in academic settings.

-- Areas of Knowledge - Utilize methods, perspectives and content of selected disciplines in the natural sciences, social sciences, and humanities.
+- Apply Areas of Knowledge - Utilize methods, perspectives and content of selected disciplines in the natural sciences, social sciences and humanities.